ocaml/ocaml.org/data/tutorials/lg_07_objects.md

 that can make them preferable to records in some cases.
 We saw that the canonical way of creating objects is to first define a class, then use this class to create individual objects.
-This can be cumbersome in some situations becaus class definitions are more than a type definition and cannot be defined recursively with types.
+This can be cumbersome in some situations because class definitions are more than a type definition and cannot be defined recursively with types.
 However, objects have a type that is very analog to a record type, and it can be used in type definitions.
 In addition, objects can be created without a class.
 They